Th3g3ntl3m4nX0/Th3g3ntl3m4nX0.github.io/_posts/2023-09-12-CyberSploit1.md

-> **[Cybersploit1](https://portal.offsec.com/labs/play)**  CyberSploit1: is a boot2root VM from Offsec Proving Grounds. it's also a fairly simple linux box.
+> **[Cybersploit1](https://portal.offsec.com/labs/play)**  is a boot2root VM from Offsec Proving Grounds. it's also a fairly simple linux box.
 We shall start with `nmap` scan to see the ports open on the machine.
-We would then use `gobuster` for directory brute force and from there we would find where you can get something interesting to gid deeper.
-So we shall login with 'SSH'  which will give us the initial access on the system.
-Finally we shall do privilege escalation by uploading the Ocerlayfs from ExolitDB to get root privileges.
+We will later  use `gobuster` for directory brute force and from there we would find where you can get something interesting to gid deeper.
+So we shall login with `SSH`  which will give us the initial access to the system.
+Finally we shall do privilege escalation by uploading the 'overlayfs' Local Privilege Escalation  exploit from `ExolitDB` to get root privileges.
 {: .prompt-tip }

-Ready, set, win!
+`Ready, set, pwn`!`